collabnix/kubelabs/ConfigMaps101/what-are-configmaps.md

       name: mongodb-config
 ```

 In this version, the envFrom field is used to directly reference the ConfigMap.
 This will inject all the key-value pairs from the ConfigMap as environment variables into the container.

+So, as you can see, there is a lot of flexibility when it comes to what you can define inside a ConfigMap, as well as in the ways you can refer to the ConfigMap.
+It's a very simple, yet very useful resource.
+As you progress along Kubernetes, you will constantly come across this particular resource, so make sure you understand it well before moving ahead to more complex resources.